speedlab-git/SimCLIP/README.md

 ### Visual Question Answering Tasks

-- For VQA, provide the path of the respective VQA dataset in the script and then execute the following commands:
+- For VQA, provide the path of OKVQA dataset in the script and then execute the following commands:

 For LLAVA run